vulgo/prime-b460i-plus-hackintosh/README.md

 ## Intel Graphics

-Edit the ```DeviceProperties``` section of your config.plist according to your configuration.
+Edit the ```DeviceProperties``` section of your config.plist according to your configuration

 <details><summary><strong>Connectorless (using PCIe AMD GPU)</strong></summary><br>

-The default `config.plist` in this repo is configured in this way.
+The default `config.plist` in this repo is configured in this way

 ```xml
 ...